 For example, backers want to use some innovation that wasn’t present on the market before.
 Or they may expect to get the product they fund earlier than anyone else.

 Donation-based crowdfunding can work best for non-profit initiatives to collect financial help.
 It works pretty straightforwardly, allowing investors to support the ideas that resonate with them.
 Usually, investors, or donors, don’t get any incentive for their participation.
+Check out unique fundraising ideas to help you extend your programs to more communities, serve a larger number of individuals, and address a broader range of social issues.

 Debt-based crowdfunding is a mix of crowdfunding and business loans.
 It allows raising funds to support a project through small loans that can be of high, low, or no interest.
 It can be an option for a business that, for some reason, can’t reach a full-fledged business loan but can already ensure stable cash flow to repay the lenders.